+Outputs, Required: Set of:

+the tuple (Analytics ID, address (e.g. URL or FQDN) of Model file), when multiple ML models is not supported; or

-Outputs, Required: Set of the tuple (Analytics ID, address (e.g. URL or FQDN) of Model file)Outputs, Optional: Validity period, Spatial validity.
+the tuple (Analytics ID, one or more tuples of unique ML Model identifier and address (e.g. URL or FQDN) of Model file).

+Outputs, Optional: Validity period, Spatial validity.